thisisjanelles/thisisjanelles.github.io/_posts/2018-03-24-using-azure-functions-to-call-the-azure-custom-vision-service-and-connect-to-cosmosdb-part-2-2.md

 ## Using Azure Functions to call Azure Custom Vision Service

+My partner and I had no previous experience using Azure Functions so we decided to each try a different way of setting up our first basic functions by following the [Azure Quickstart documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function).

 ## Using Azure Functions to connect to CosmosDB

 {: .box-note}